TB-C0des/AthinAI_Submission/README.md

 I first used RAG - Chain without preserving chat history i.e. Stateless , which is by default.
 So , to improve accuracy , I have used memory buffer to preserve chat history too for better results.

 **Thought Process:**
 I have used mistral model and developed chatbot on my local system by downloading mistral LLM and then used concept of RAG(Retreival Augmented Generation) to augment given pdf on it.
 Then , I used memory chain of LangChain and built a Question - Answering machine using based on given pdf.
 I have tried to minimize hallucination by setting temperature to 0.
-And matching similarity using 0.7 as a similarity socre.
+And matching similarity using 0.7 as a similarity score.
+Note : I was not able to run all the queries in dataset due to time consuming process due to lack of computation power , I have test my chatbot on 5 queries and it has given accurate answers from the document without hallucinating.
+Thank you!!